All Episodes

 You know, if you just put in a one provision on that.

-So that this is not hard to do.
+So this is not hard to do.

-It's typical, it's predictable.
+It's predictable.

-And what you have now are democratic, more moderate governors salivating at the idea that Republicans can't accomplish a thing.
+And what you have now are Democratic, more moderate governors salivating at the idea that Republicans can't accomplish a thing.

-Because if they don't do their job, who's gonna you know, what why did we elect you people?
+And I can't say that I really care all that much because if they don't do their job, who's going, you know, why did we elect you people?

 I'm not expecting what I want.

-I already sucked it up with the stupid house bill that I didn't particularly love.
+I already sucked it up with the stupid House bill that I didn't particularly love.

 But it's infinitely better than the failure that's going on now.

-Anyway, I don't mean to rant Patricia, but you're right.
+Anyway, I don't mean to rant, Patricia, but you're right.

-I remember where I saw it on TV or something, but they had doctors calling in saying, hey, why don't we do this and why don't we do that?
+I remember where I saw it on TV or something, but they had doctors calling in saying, hey, why don't we do this?

-And somebody had this really good idea about uh starting a website where you kind of consolidate all your ideas.
+And somebody had this really good idea about starting a website where you kind of consolidate all your ideas.

-I mean, I don't know why these senators hadn't done something like that where they they all throw in their ideas and make something happen.
+I mean, I don't know why these senators hadn't done something like that where they all throw in their ideas and make something happen.

 Linda, how many meetings has Dr. Umber gone to Washington to attend as a result of him being on our show, including with the Health and Human Services Secretary?